Woodville, New South Wales: History

-The Woodville region was occupied originally by Aboriginals, most likely the Worimi people.
+The Woodville region was occupied originally by Aboriginal people, most likely the Worimi.
 It offered abundant natural resources, with rivers, extensive wetlands, lakes, open woodland and rainforest.
 In the early 19th century, the first Europeans known to enter the region were timber-getters seeking to exploit the extensive red cedar trees that grew on and near the banks of the Paterson and Hunter rivers.
 Felled trees were floated down-river to timber mills in Newcastle.

 Woodville has some significant historical buildings, such as Dunmore House, the Woodville shop/general store is Australia's oldest continually running business still carrying on the same services it was licensed for in 1844.
 The homestead of the historical property Stradbroke, which is listed in the Australian Heritage Database.
 Increasingly, traditional farms are being subdivided for semi-rural small holdings.

 The Woodville School of Arts dates to 1877.
 The Gothic Revival All Saints Church is heritage listed and was officially opened in 1864, it features impressive arched and leadlight windows following its restoration work in 1922, the Hall associated with the church was constructed in the 1890s and is of architectural interest.
 Iona School dates to 1918.

 Weddings and receptions are regularly held on the site which is unique in the region.

 Woodville was also the name of a suburb in Sydney, causing confusion until the name of Woodville in Sydney was transposed to the new name of Villawood.

+Transport

+Hunter Valley Buses operates one bus route through Woodville: